ManalKhAlbahar/data-structures-and-algorithms/javascript/code-challenges/graph-breadth-first/README.md

 ![breadth-first](breadth-first.jpg)

 ## Approach & Efficiency
-- Time Complexity : o(n^2) use more time to loop through the array
+- Time Complexity : o(n^2) use more time to loop through the array .
-- Space Complexity : O(n) use extray space
+- Space Complexity : O(n) use extray space for the result array .

 ## Solution